sajswl/encryptonize-core/documentation/manuals/user_manual.md

 ## Remove permissions from an object
 To remove a user's permission from an object, you need to call the `RemovePermission` endpoint.

-Note that a user cannot remove themselves from the access list, but they can remove the access of another user.